Updated March, 2022

 • Customs - A country's governmental agency authorized to collect tariffs on imported and exported goods.

-• Embargo - A government ordered prohibition of trade with another country restricting all trade on only that of selected goods and services.
+• Embargo - A government ordered prohibition of trade with another country restricting trade on all trade or only on selected goods and services

 • Tariff - A tax on imports.
 Also called duty.